 "My 'office' is wherever my laptop and phone are," he says.
 "I'm always on the go, sending and receiving messages and my Microsoft Outlook application can't always keep up."

-As an Early Adopter, Scott says there was one tool which finally matched his speed – the new O365 Dashboard.
+Scott says there was one tool which finally matched his speed – the new O365 Dashboard.

 The Dashboard is the new tool for accessing email, calendar and Skype for Business.
 Like UHN Webmail, it is available from any Internet browser.

 Even though he has the Outlook application on his laptop, Scott says the O365 Dashboard is a better experience.
 He says the new email interface never lags and allows him to open attachments faster than before.